lupyuen/lupyuen.github.io/src/lvgl.md

 # Appendix: Zig Auto-Translation is Incomplete

+_(Note: We observed this issue with Zig Compiler version 0.10.0, it might have been fixed in later versions of the compiler)_

 TODO

 The Auto-Translation from C to Zig is missing 2 key functions: `lvgltest_main` and `create_widgets`...